 With a growing international reputation for solo performance, Aakash Odedra creates original dance work using a distinctive movement style inspired by South Asian classical dance, contemporary dance and collaboration.
 Long regarded as a dancer and performer of outstanding ability; as an artist he is increasingly seen as a unique and interesting creative voice.

-Odedra’s new production #JeSuis sees him stepping outside his performance role to create a stunning and theatrical full-length dance production for an international cast of seven dancers.
+Odedra’s latest production #JeSuis sees him stepping outside his performance role to create a stunning and theatrical full-length dance production for an international cast of seven dancers.
 Named in response to the solidarity movement which followed horrific murders at the offices of Charlie Hebdo in Paris, #JeSuis is an edgy and thought-provoking choreographic work.
 Aakash Odedra explores the strangulation of freedom of speech, the rise of xenophobic attitudes and the displacement of people through conflict.